drevops/vortex/.scaffold/docs/content/tools/behat.md

 > A php framework for autotesting your business expectations.

-DrevOps comes with [pre-configured Behat profiles](../../../../behat.yml) for Drupal projects.
+Scaffold comes with [pre-configured Behat profiles](../../../../behat.yml) for Drupal projects.

 ## Usage